Lighting and Rendering / Blender

 Blender area light properties

-Color, Power, Custom Distance, as well Size for Square-shaped and Size X/Size Y for Rectangular-shaped lights are supported in Verge3D.
+Color, Power, Shadow (on/off only), Custom Distance, as well Size for Square-shaped and Size X/Size Y for Rectangular-shaped lights are supported in Verge3D.
 Disk and Ellipse shapes are not supported.
 The Power property of area lights can be animated.

-In addition, you can assign shadow properties on your lights.
+Since Blender's native shadows properties (except on/off checkbox) are not supported in Verge3D, you should assign shadow properties on the Verge3D Settings panel.
 See the corresponding section for more info.

-For usage example, check out the Light Probe demo (also available in the Asset Store).
+For usage example, check out the Light Probe demo (source files available in the Asset Store).

 Probe